sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/7_week7.md

 ## Image Segmentation

-Image segmentation is the process of partitioning the image into isolated areas or segment.
+Image segmentation is the process of partitioning the image into isolated areas or segments.
 Each segment has similar features, for example have same intensity or same color etc, and is considered as an object in the image.
-There are many applications of image segmentation of medical images including automatic diagnostic applications and other application related to treatment.
+There are many applications of image segmentation for medical images including automatic diagnostic applications and other application related to treatment.
 Treatment planning is an example of 3D image segmentation.

 ### 3D Segmentation
-3D object is reconstructed from series of medical images.
-Here an example of reconstruction of 3D human skull from a series of dicom images scanned by CT scanner.
+3D object is reconstructed from series of medical images. this is an example for reconstruction of 3D human skull from a series of DICOM images scanned by CT scanner.

 <span style="display:block;text-align:center"><img style="width:45%"  src="../images/Selection_061.png"></span>

-From that skull we can segment different interested regions or object.
+From that skull we can segment different interested regions or objects.
 Here we are interested in segmentation of mandible, maxilla, upper and lower teeth.
 Each object now is separated and we can treat with it independently.
-Using these object dentists can plane process of dental implant or orthodontic treatment or any similar operation.
+Using these objects, dentists can plan the process of dental implant or orthodontic treatment or any similar operation.

 <span style="display:block;text-align:center"><img style="width:60%"  src="../images/results.png"></span>

-This was a project I worked on for a subject in my pre-master year under title "An optimized technique for 3D segmentation for orthodontic treatment plane".
+This was a project I worked on for a subject in my pre-master year under title "An optimized technique for 3D segmentation for orthodontic treatment plan".
 I used [VTK](https://www.vtk.org/) for reconstruction and segmentation processes and [Qt](https://www.qt.io/) for GUI design.
 Segmentation was based on thresholding and connectivity testing which is similar to region growing approach but in 3D.

 ## Histogram Based Segmentation (Image Binarization)

-Histogram based segmentation or image binarization segment the image into two classes, object and background based on a certain threshold.
+Histogram based segmentation or image binarization segments the image into two classes, object and background based on a certain threshold.
 Image will be a binary image according to following equation

 $$
 I(x,y) =